 Learning how to blog is an ongoing process – and it’s much easier when you get these “best practices” under your belt.
-Blogging, social media, website design, and content creation are new to us women in midlife!
+Blogging, social media, website design, and content creation are new ideas to most many women in their 50s and 60s.
 We didn’t grow up on smart phones and iPads, and the learning curve can be steep.

 Speaking of learning curves…do you know how to “do” social media?
 In The Art of Social Media: Power Tips for Power Users, Guy Kawasaki and Peg Fitzpatrick share over 100 practical tips, tricks, and insights on how to promote your blog.
 They present a bottom-up strategy to produce a focused, thorough, and compelling presence on the most popular social-media platforms.
 You’ll learn how to build your foundation, amass your digital assets, optimize your profile, attract more followers, and effectively integrate social media and blogging.